 “I met with Olaf Scholz.
-We discuss how to bring a just peace closer,” Zelensky wrote on social media.
+We discussed how to bring a just peace closer,” Zelensky wrote on social media.
 “The key to achieving this is to stay united.
 That is exactly what our Peace Formula was created for, and we have already held a successful first Peace Summit.
 Now we are preparing for the second one,” Zelensky wrote.

 Before the meeting, on the sidelines of the UN General Assembly, Scholz reiterated that he still does not support the lifting of restrictions on Kyiv’s use of German-donated weapons within Russian territory.